Track the lifecycle of jobs with the Grepr REST API

 is set to true

-A new job version (2) will be created with the same job graph as for the job version 0.
-It will follow the same state
+.
+A new job version (2) is created using the same job graph as job version 0.
+It will follow the same state transitions as when creating a new job.

 The states in this case will be: